 This metric is now stored in the Perf table, not InsightsMetrics.

 If I run that now, I get this:

 Which is obviously not true, because I am also collecting a bunch of other metrics, but in a different table.
 Personally, I’d like all my performance counters in one place.

-Microsoft has briefly addressed these two tables in documentation here (note the text in purple boxes).
+Microsoft has briefly addressed these two tables in this monitoring Azure virtual machines documentation (note the text in purple boxes).